ampaulg/FlyingGame/README.md

 # WebGL Flying Game

-Not in a playable state yet as a lot of things still need adding, but the current state of the project can be seen [here](https://ampaulg.github.io/FlyingGame/)
+In a basic playable state, can be seen [here](https://ampaulg.github.io/FlyingGame/).

 ## Testing